davidglo/boot-camps/Python/4_object_orientation.md

 * data
 * functions to manipulate that data

 An "object" is a particular instantiation of a "class" definition.
 Sticking with our triangle example - we can potentially have many objects (i.e., triangles, each with their own position, size, color, and ID), but we will only have one class.
-If you know anything about Platonic philosophy, object oriented code resembles very much Plato's [theory of forms](https://en.wikipedia.org/wiki/Theory_of_Forms), where everything that we experience phenomenologically is in fact the imperfect manifestation of some idealized and "perfect" form.
+If you know anything about Platonic philosophy, object oriented code resembles very much Plato's [theory of forms](https://en.wikipedia.org/wiki/Theory_of_Forms), where everything that we experience phenomenologically is in fact the imperfect manifestation of some idealized "perfect" form.
 Plato famously applied his theory of forms to tables.
 Wikipedia explains the [Platonic theory of forms as follows](https://en.wikipedia.org/wiki/Theory_of_Forms): "For example, there are countless tables in the world but the Form of tableness is at the core; it is the essence of all of them".
 Substitute "triangles" for "tables" in the above example, and "class" for "Form" - and you are getting to the heart of object oriented programming.
 Countless triangle objects, but one triangle class, which is the essence of all of them.

 Ok, enough philosophy for now.
 The idea of putting together member data and member functions which are important for certain classes of objects is called "Encapsulation".
 It's a key idea of object orientated programming, and refers to the practice of hiding the data in a Class, with the net result that only the functions which are defined as part of the Class can read or write (change) the data.
 Not only can this actually result in simpler to use and easier-to-read code which maps onto the problem we're actually trying to solve, but it also enforces practices that are much less likely to get abused by others (or ourselves in the future) when we're coding.